-It is anticipated that there will be a peak of 400-500 workers onsite for around eight months when parts of Stages 2 to 4 run concurrently.
-Throughout the project, all personnel shall park within the designated parking area onsite, accessible via the site gates on Cudgen Road and the internal road network.
-The proposed locations of construction worker parking are shown in Figure 3.1.
+Throughout the project, all personnel associated with the MDCP shall park within the designated parking area onsite, accessible via the site gates on Cudgen Road and the internal road network.
+The parking area onsite has provision for approximately 60 car parking spaces.
+The proposed location of construction worker parking is shown in Figure 3.1.

-Source: Lendlease
+Source: ADCO